patrickmcelwee/marklogic-dependencies/README.md

-This dramatically speeds up the creation of a fresh MarkLogic docker instance by installing all necessary dependencies.
+This dramatically speeds up the creation of a fresh MarkLogic docker instance by including all necessary dependencies.
 You will have to separately download a [MarkLogic rpm for CentOS 6](https://developer.marklogic.com/products) and move the rpm to the same folder as your Dockerfile.